P3-microphysics/P3-microphysics/README.md

 - microphy_p3.f90

 ### ./interfaces
-This subdirectory contains code for interefaces with the GEM and WRF models, for specific model versions, that have been modified to include necessary changes for latest P3 code.
+This subdirectory contains code for interefaces with the GEM and CM1 models, for specific model versions, that have been modified to include necessary changes for latest P3 code.
+All code related to the interface of the WRF model can be found in the GitHub respository for WRF.
 - ./interfaces/gem
-- ./interfaces/wrf
+- ./interfaces/cm1

 ### ./kin1d
 This subdirectory contains a simple kinematic 1D driving model to perform unit testing of P3.
 The README file in that subdirectory describes how to set up and run the model.
 A Python plotting script to generate time-height plots from the output is provided.